Human trafficking in Equatorial Guinea

+Prosecution (2009)

 The Government of Equatorial Guinea demonstrated minimal law enforcement efforts to combat trafficking during the reporting period; the few measures taken were incidental to efforts to tighten border security and to control more closely immigration, emigration, and the issuance of work and travel permits to foreign migrants.
-Equatorial Guinea prohibits all forms of trafficking through its 2004 Law on the Smuggling of Migrants and Trafficking in Persons, which prescribes penalties of 10 to 15 years’ imprisonment, punishments which are sufficiently stringent.
+Equatorial Guinea prohibits all forms of trafficking through its 2004 Law on the Smuggling of Migrants and Trafficking in Persons, which prescribes 10 to 15 years imprisonment, and sufficiently stringent punishments.
 To date, no human trafficking cases were prosecuted under the relevant portion of this law.
 The government demonstrated no evidence of its forging partnerships with other governments in the region to investigate and prosecute trafficking cases.
 There was no evidence, however, of government officials’ involvement in or tolerance of trafficking.
 Under a government-funded contract with a foreign security training company, instructors conducted courses to improve the awareness of military and police officials on human trafficking issues.
-Two government officials – one from the Ministry of Defense and a sitting Supreme Court justice – assisted in the training.
+Two government officials - one from the Ministry of Defense and a sitting Supreme Court justice - assisted in the training.
 In December 2009, the government signed a new five-year contract with the foreign company that will address maritime security and include instruction on human rights and human trafficking issues.